 Billy took his time stripping the car.
 Engine parts were easy to sell.
-John’s wallet had some cash in which he pocketed, tossing it back into the car.
+John’s wallet had some cash which he pocketed, tossing the wallet back into the car.
 He knew not to try and use credit cards, that’s how you get caught.
-He pulled the seat release lever, they fell forward and Billy spied a gift.
-It was sweetly wrapped in pink paper and purple ribbons.
+He pulled the seat release lever, they fell forward and Billy spied a package.
+It was wrapped in an ancient cloth, filled with strange writing.
 He shook it.
 Nothing.
-Ripping it open with no thought of the recipient, he found himself staring at a baby doll.
-Its huge eyes gazing straight into his and a shiver walked down his back.
+Ripping it open found himself staring at a baby doll.
+Its huge eyes gazed straight into his and a shiver walked down his back.

 ‘Mama.’
 It said, scaring the life out of him.
 He dropped it on the seat, then kicked it to the floor.
 Wiping his hand down his face he calmed his frantic heart.
 ‘Stupid doll.’
 He laughed a little hysterically then carried on stripping the car.